Compensation After a Hit-and-Run Crash in Ada, OK

 Punitive Damages in Hit-and-Run

-Once the hit-and-run driver is identified and pursued directly, punitive damages may be available.
+For identified hit-and-run drivers, punitive damages may be available.

 Criminal Proceedings

 Hit-and-run is criminal conduct.
-Criminal hit-and-run cases create evidence usable in civil proceedings after identification.
+Criminal charges and convictions for hit-and-run can substantially support the civil case after identification.

 Attorney Costs